Photo: DNA Photography

 "It's a really fun and engaging play.
 A play within a play, all the drama of high school, and rapping witches—what's not to love?
 Our ensemble of high school actors had a tremendous amount of fun working on this show--and learned a few things about MACBETH in the process!" — Putnam Smith, Director

 "It's fun, fast paced, and clever.
-Lots of great casting possibilities!" — Wendy Poole, Executive Director of The Theater Project
+Lots of great casting possibilities!" — Wendy Poole, former Executive Director of The Theater Project

 Cauldron Bubble Licensing Information/ Excerpt